 Times to market during Ramadan

-Take advantage of the festive nature of Ramadan
+Take advantage of the holy nature of Ramadan

 If you’re into the restaurant, travel & e-commerce industry, Ramadan will be beneficial for making some extra bucks.